Continental targets big savings in Bakken by end-2013

-Oct 9 (Reuters) - Continental Resources Inc, the top oil producer in the Bakken region, said on Tuesday it expects to cut $1 million off the cost of its average well there by the end of 2013, as it takes on one of the biggest challenges in the booming oil basin.
+(Reuters) - Continental Resources Inc (CLR.N), the top oil producer in the Bakken region, said on Tuesday it expects to cut $1 million off the cost of its average well there by the end of 2013, as it takes on one of the biggest challenges in the booming oil basin.

 The company aims to bring its per-well cost down to $8.2 million by the end of 2013 from $9.2 million in the first half of 2012, Chief Operating Officer Rick Bott said in a presentation to analysts.